coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 python -m ipykernel install --user --name dojo-env --display-name "Python (dojo-env)"
 ```

+## Step 2.4) Set `dojo-env` as the default environment

+The next steps will ensure that the dojo-env is automatically activated for you.

+### Step 2.4.1) Make sure you've activated dojo-env in the previous step.

+- Make sure that you've followed the previous step and activated dojo-env.
+- You should see (dojo-env) in parentheses either above or next to your Terminal prompt.

+### Step 2.4.2) (if needed) Troubleshoot Conda Activate Errors:

+If you receive an error message when activating your dojo-env, please see "Step 2.3.5) *(Only if needed)* Troubleshoot Conda Activate Errors."

 ### Step 2.4.3) Confirm that your User folder is your home folder ("~")